bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ### Combinators

 Lets put this into practice and work through a few examples selecting elements using combinators.
+In addition, I highly suggest reading through the selectors through in your mind to very clearly identify what a given combinator is targeting.
 Before we begin, this will be the starting structure of our HTML before any CSS styling is applied. http://codepen.io/bluehabit/pen/RpmWVe

 Lets begin by using a **descendant** selector to target all `li`s that are a descendant of a `ul` tag, and make them have the `background-color` `#4d74f0`.
+Note the space between the `li` tag and the `ul` tag indicates this is using the descendant selector.

 ![example1](http://imgur.com/OAFEj3P.png)

-If we carefully read through this, lets see how it works out.
-First we are targeting the class `.penguinInformation` then we are using the child selector `>` to target all `p` tags of that are children of that class.
+For our next example we are targeting the class `.penguinInformation` then we are using the child selector `>` to target all `p` tags  that are children of that class.

 ![example2](http://imgur.com/o7orRpd.png)